cyberfly999/jquery.darkener/README.md

 ## jQuery.darkener Plugin
 jQuery Plugin to add a darkening gradient over a background image, to achieve better readabillity with enhanced contrast on superimposed text.

+But, you can do so much more with it ...

 ### Usage
 Use this on elements with the image set as background-image.
 Something like this:
 ```html